python-jsonschema/hypothesis-jsonschema/README.md

 Takes a JSON schema and return a strategy for allowed JSON objects.

-This strategy supports almost all of the schema elements described in the draft RFC as of November 2018 (draft 7), with the following exceptions:
+This strategy supports almost all of the schema elements described in the draft RFC as of February 2019 (draft07), with the following exceptions:

 - For objects, the "dependencies" keyword is not supported.
 - Subschemata are not supported, i.e. the "if", "then", and "else" keywords,